History of the Sego Lily

 Penny Williams' Unexpected Passing

-On September 14, 1999, Penny Karen Williams, a vibrant young Deaf woman ready to start a new chapter in her life, tragically lost her life.
-She was born on October 20, 1966, in Salt Lake City, Utah, to a Deaf family, Norman Bryan Williams and Karen Ethel Bird.
-Penny grew up in West Jordan and graduated from the Utah School for the Deaf in 1983.
+On September 14, 1999, Penny Karen Williams, a vibrant young deaf woman ready to start a new chapter in her life, tragically lost her life.
+She was born on October 20, 1966, in Salt Lake City, Utah, to a deaf family—Norman Bryan Williams and Karen Ethel Bird.
+Penny grew up in West Jordan, Utah, and graduated from the Utah School for the Deaf in 1983.
 She was a well-known and well-liked member of the Utah Deaf community.
 After overcoming substance abuse, she was in the process of rebuilding her life and pursuing a degree in psychology at the University of Utah.
 Her goal was to become a substance abuse counselor in the Deaf community.

-Penny was murdered by her estranged ex-husband, who was also deaf, after less than a year in a domestic violence marriage.
-The cops could not protect her due to communication barriers and a lack of safety protocols and resources.
-Her death stunned the Utah Deaf community.
-We heard the tragic news about domestic violence and deaths, but it did not affect us until one of our Deaf community members died as a result of domestic violence.
+After less than a year of domestic violence, Penny was murdered by her estranged ex-husband, who was also deaf.
+The police were unable to protect her due to communication issues, as well as a lack of safety protocols and resources.
+Her death stunned Utah's Deaf community.
+Although they had heard about the horrific news of domestic violence incidents and deaths, it didn't truly resonate with them until one of their own Deaf community members died as a result of it.

-Penny was murdered by her estranged ex-husband, who was also deaf, after less than a year in a domestic violence marriage.
-The cops could not protect her due to communication barriers and a lack of safety protocols and resources.
-Her death stunned the Utah Deaf community.
-We heard the tragic news about domestic violence and deaths, but it did not affect us until one of our Deaf community members died as a result of domestic violence.
+After less than a year of domestic violence, Penny was murdered by her estranged ex-husband, who was also deaf.
+The police were unable to protect her due to communication issues, as well as a lack of safety protocols and resources.
+Her death stunned Utah's Deaf community.
+Although they had heard about the horrific news of domestic violence incidents and deaths, it didn't truly resonate with them until one of their own Deaf community members died as a result of it.

 Marilyn Smith, Executive Director of Abused Deaf Women's Advocacy Services Offers to Assist

-In the winter of 1999, Marilyn Smith, Executive Director of Abused Deaf Women's Advocacy Services (ADWAS) in Seattle, Washington, wrote to Annette Stewart, a Licensed Clinical Social Worker at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, offering her aid.
+In the winter of 1999, Marilyn Smith, the Executive Director of Abused Deaf Women's Advocacy Services (ADWAS) in Seattle, Washington, wrote to Annette Stewart, a Licensed Clinical Social Worker at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, offering her assistance.
 ADWAS was founded about two decades ago in the aftermath of the murder of a Deaf woman in Seattle.
-Marilyn, as a previous counselor, has personal experience with the problems that Deaf individuals encounter in seeking help, particularly for women fleeing domestic violence or sexual assault.
+Marilyn, as a former counselor, has personal experience with the challenges that Deaf individuals face when seeking help, particularly women escaping domestic violence or sexual assault.

 The Abused Deaf Women's